FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_calculate-git-like-diff/readme.md

 }
 ```

-### Successful Example
+### Successful example

-The RPC calculate-git-like-diff input has no target nodes specified,
-so it will look for all touched nodes in the transaction, and the output
-will contain a list of all changes on different paths.
-Multiple changes
-that occur under the same path are merged together.
+RPC input contains no target nodes, therefore all nodes touched in the transaction are checked.
+RPC output contains a list of all changes on different paths.
+Multiple changes that occur under the same path are merged together.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:calculate-git-like-diff' \